AmritanjAyush/CrackerBarrelGame_PegSolitaire-Solver/Readme.md

 ## About the game
+This is a solver program for the Cracker Barrel game or Triangular Peg Solitaire.
 Millions of people have  played this game, and at first it appears to be very easy.
 However, after a few moves, reality sets in, and the game no longer feels as simple.